Veriqc/LimTDD/README.md

 # LimTDD: A Local Invertible Map version of TDD

 ## Overview
 Decision diagrams have been used in the simulation and equivalence checking of quantum circuits.
 Inspired by the efficiency and flexibility of Tensor Networks.
 A tensor network-based decision diagram has been proposed at https://arxiv.org/abs/2009.02618.
 The repository https://github.com/Veriqc/TDD gives a proof-of-concept implementation of the Tensor Decision Diagram(TDD) using Python3.
 LIMDD has been proposed in https://arxiv.org/abs/2108.00931.
-This repository combines the ideas of both work and proposes a Local Invertible Map of TDD (LimTDD), which can be used to operate and represent tensors more efficiently.
+This repository combines the ideas of both works and proposes a Local Invertible Map of TDD (LimTDD), which can be used to operate and represent tensors more efficiently.
 The usage of this package is similar to the original package of TDD.

 ## Ideas